OpenEvalProject/evals/manuscripts/elife-67598/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/041kmwe10 Department of Life Sciences, Imperial College London London United Kingdom
+1. Department of Life Sciences, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-2. https://ror.org/05vt9qd57 Waksman Institute and Department of Molecular Biology and Biochemistry, Rutgers, the State University of New Jersey New Brunswick United States
+2. Waksman Institute and Department of Molecular Biology and Biochemistry, Rutgers, the State University of New Jersey New Brunswick United States ([ROR:05vt9qd57](https://ror.org/05vt9qd57))

 † Corresponding author

 ## Abstract

 The ability to control transgene expression, both spatially and temporally, is essential for studying model organisms.
-In Drosophila , spatial control is primarily provided by the GAL4/UAS system, whilst temporal control relies on a temperature-sensitive GAL80 (which inhibits GAL4) and drug-inducible systems.
+In Drosophila, spatial control is primarily provided by the GAL4/UAS system, whilst temporal control relies on a temperature-sensitive GAL80 (which inhibits GAL4) and drug-inducible systems.
 However, these are not ideal.
 Shifting temperature can impact on many physiological and behavioural traits, and the current drug-inducible systems are either leaky, toxic, incompatible with existing GAL4-driver lines, or do not generate effective levels of expression.
 Here, we describe the auxin-inducible gene expression system (AGES).
 AGES relies on the auxin-dependent degradation of a ubiquitously expressed GAL80, and therefore, is compatible with existing GAL4-driver lines.
 Water-soluble auxin is added to fly food at a low, non-lethal, concentration, which induces expression comparable to uninhibited GAL4 expression.
-The system works in both larvae and adults, providing a stringent, non-lethal, cost-effective, and convenient method for temporally controlling GAL4 activity in Drosophila .
+The system works in both larvae and adults, providing a stringent, non-lethal, cost-effective, and convenient method for temporally controlling GAL4 activity in Drosophila.

 ## Introduction